miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 Navigate to http://localhost:8090 and login with the credentials admin:admin.

-Once satisfied, push the image to Docker Hub:
+Once satisfied, push the image to Docker Hub.
+Note that only members of the [misolims](https://hub.docker.com/u/misolims/) organisation can push:

     docker login
     docker push "misolims/miso-lims:${version}"